al1brn/geonodes/doc/node.md

 Set a node parameter

 Arguments
+name : str
-- name (str) : parameter name
+            parameter name

+value : any
-- value (any) : parameter value
+            parameter value

+halt : bool, optional
-- halt (bool = True) : raise an error if name is not a parameter
+    raise an error if name is not a parameter Default: True.

 #### Arguments:
 - **name** (_str_)